DivyaratanPopli/Kinship_Inference/README.md

 -cont: Name of individual from contaminating population in [-d]<br>
 -r: Enter 1 to estimate long ROH, 0 to skip (by default 1)<br>
 -p: p_0 estimate given by user (by default: Estimated from the data)<br>
 -N: Total number of chromosome pairs.
-Default=22
+Default=22<br>
--n: You can optionally specify the noisy windows that should be filtered out in a file with list of window indexes (0-based).
+-n: You can optionally specify the noisy windows that should be filtered out in a file with list of window indexes (0-based)<br>
 -s: Enter 0 if your bamfiles are already indexed and sorted to skip these operations.
-By default, the bamfiles will be indexed and sorted.
+By default, the bamfiles will be indexed and sorted<br>

 # Running KIN
 ```
 KIN [-h] -I  -O  -T  [-r] [-c] [-t] [-p] [-i]